MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 Once the snapshots are saved to a location on disk, they can be synced across devices.

-Syncing my tabs allows me to take a look back at what I was doing and import that to another browser, or profile in a different workstation.
+Syncing my tabs allows me to take a look back at what I was doing and import that to another browser or profile in a different workstation.